A solid pricing strategy is a key lever to any successful (retail) business.

 1. Own brands leverage low price perception

-Having approximately 90% of own brands in its limited overall assortment, the ex-discounters can build on global supply-chain efficiencies, low-cost product development, negotiation power, other economies of scale etc. and beat the prices of traditional retailers and branded suppliers as well.
+Having approximately 90% of its brands in its limited overall assortment, the ex-discounters can build on global supply-chain efficiencies, low-cost product development, negotiation power, other economies of scale, etc., and beat the prices of traditional retailers and branded suppliers as well.

 2. Boosting quality perception

-Supported by a combination of different tactics – local ingredients, quality checks, credibility – boosted by heavy advertising Hofer and Lidl are changing the perception of own brands.
+Supported by a combination of different tactics – local ingredients, quality checks, credibility – boosted by heavy advertising Hofer and Lidl are changing the perception of their brands.
 They are creating credible brands.

 If in yesterday’s markets customers believed that higher prices mirror higher quality, Hofer and Lidl have succeeded to change that perception.
 The “trick” was to successfully put price and quality in the same equation.

 An additional strength of that pricing model is that it is a key part of the low-cost blitzkrieg retailing business model itself.
-Hofer can openly deride loyalty programs of the traditional retailers.
+Hofer can openly deride the loyalty programs of traditional retailers.
 See their recent ads.
-No frills, no cards.
+No frills, no loyalty cards.
 Just value for money!
 Gaining traction with customers is also due to the increased customer mistrust about prices regularly being offed (permanent off-pricing).

 So we can announce a current winner.
 The ones who set the pace of the retail race.
 The others have yet to find the alternative pricing solutions that work!